rawitat/gtypist_lessons/movies.typ

 S:You will remember this battle!
 Each minute!
 Each second!
 Until the day that you die!
  :But that is for tomorrow gentlemen.
 For today, "Remember The Alamo!"

+Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU

 # ###########################################################################

+*:CRIME_1
+B:Quotes from Crime, Mafia, Gangster, etc

+*:CRIME_1_1
+I:[1] Don Vito Corleone, "The Godfather"
+S:I'm going to make him an offer he can't refuse.